 Check the tool shed

-One of my founding principles at the nluv Studio is to reuse and re-purpose anything I can.
-Before heading to the store to buy supplies, I hunted around my studio and in the yard to see what materials we had.
+One of my founding principles for nluv Studio is to reuse and re-purpose anything I can.
+Renewable and recycled materials are definitely my thing.
+Before heading to the store to buy supplies, I hunted around the studio and in the backyard to see what we had.
 I found some extra subfloor panels, an old can of primer and a few useful tools… I had almost everything I needed.

 - Random sized 1/2″ OSB subfloor panels (left over from another project).
 Total 16 sq. ft needed – See actual piece dimensions in the step-by-step instructions below.